jacekkowalczyk82/py-playtube/README.md

 # py-playtube

-simple python wrapper for youtube-dl and mplyer to play youtube audio from console
+simple python wrapper for youtube-dl and mplayer to play youtube audio from the console

 This is a very DRAFT code, it works for me.
 Tested at macos and FreeBSD